WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_WBPS_1_Basics/module_WBPS1_Basics.md

 ---
 ## JBROWSE - The genome browser <a name="genome_browser"></a>

 A genome browser is a tool that allows you to visualise a genome assembly and its features, together with experimental data aligned to the genome.
 There are several commonly used genome browsers in bioinformatics, each with different features.
-In WormBase ParaSite we have two:
+In WormBase ParaSite we have integrated two: ENSEMBL AND JBROWSE.

-* Ensembl - this can be used to browse a large catalog of genomes across the tree of life.
-WormBase ParaSite has an instance of the Ensembl browser built in, and [we explored it in Module 1](https://github.com/WCSCourses/HelminthBioinformatics_2023/blob/main/manuals/module_1_WBP1/module_1_WBP1.md#genome_browser).
+* [Ensembl](https://www.ebi.ac.uk/training/online/courses/ensembl-browsing-genomes/what-is-ensembl/) is a genome browser originally developed to visualize mammalian genomes and now used to browse a large catalog of genomes across the tree of life.
+WormBase ParaSite has an instance of the Ensembl browser built in, and is the one we have used so far for visualizing genes and their genomic context.

 * [JBrowse 1](https://jbrowse.org/jbrowse1.html) - this is the genome browser that we’ll be using today.
 WormBase ParaSite has an instance of JBrowse for every genome that it hosts.
 The Apollo project is a well known extension of JBrowse, which, like Artemis, can be used to edit gene models.

 There are many other genome browsers for different needs out there.
 Feel free to explore them at your own time: [Integrative Genomics Viewer (IGV)](https://igv.org/),[UCSC Genome Browser](https://genome.ucsc.edu/),[Artemis/Artemis Comparison Tool (ACT)](https://www.sanger.ac.uk/tool/artemis-comparison-tool-act/) and the new version of Jbrowse: [Jbrowse 2](https://jbrowse.org/jb2/)

+---
 ### Using JBrowse: basic functionality <a name="Jbrowse_basics"></a>

 In this example we’ll introduce the basic functionality of WormBase ParaSite's JBrowse 1, and demonstrate how to use the various tracks.